What’s included in the 4 week TEFL Toulouse course?

-We’ll give you a two hour session to provide help and advice regarding finding a TEFL job, including CV and interview tips and techniques for TEFL teachers, where and how to look for TEFL work, and how to set up as a freelancer (auto-entrepreneur) in France.
+We give you a two hour session to provide help and advice regarding finding a TEFL job, including CV and interview tips and techniques for TEFL teachers, where and how to look for TEFL work, and how to set up as a freelancer (auto-entrepreneur) in France.
 We can put you in touch with ex trainees around the world!
 You get lifetime job guidance with us, we are here to help even 10 years after you graduate!

 TEFL Toulouse course assessment: